-We have described a novel constraint model for train scheduling and evaluated a corresponding solver on a number of realistically sized problems.
-With a relatively straightforward solver we have been able to attack problems approaching those appearing in actual practice.
+We have described a novel constraint model for train scheduling and evaluated a corresponding solver on a number of more or less realistically sized problems.
+With a relatively straightforward solver we have been able to attack problem sizes approaching those appearing in actual practice.
 It is notable also that even though the simple solver we used in the performance tests does not lend itself well to optimization, the schedules found are in general quite close to manually found optima.

 Our modelling approach seem therefore to represent a major improvement of more traditional alternatives.